ArtemyBelzer/AB-Blender-Utilities/README.md

 ### Bulk Asset export
 ![AB_Blender_Utilities_Quick_Export](https://github.com/ArtemyBelzer/Artemy-Belzers-Blender-Utilities/assets/143417950/f51879e4-5c32-4a20-b7a7-e7ed898d0e77)

 The user can select multiple assets in the scene and export them individually.
 This action also exports child assets.
 By default, the quick export action ignores assets rendered as a wireframe (viewport display as 'Wire').
 You can export multiple selected assets or the currently active asset in the scene.
+The user can use directories in object names.
+During export, the quick export operators remove directories from the actual object name + data name.

 #### Intermediate directory
 To quickly export assets, you need an intermediate directory.
 To set an intermediate directory, set it by activating the "("Extra Utilities" or the Main Menu)/File/Set quick export path" operator.